PegasusLab/WiFi-Miner-Detector/README.md

 Some weeks ago I read a news "Starbucks Wi-Fi Hijacked People's Laptops to Mine Cryptocurrency".
 The attackers inject the CoinHive javascript miner to HTTP Response, so I write this tool to detect malicious WiFi with miner scripts.

-It is based on analyzing the encrypted 802.11 Data Frame to find keywords in HTTP data, Because this attack is major occured in public open WiFi.
+It is based on analyzing the unencrypted 802.11 Data Frame to find keywords in HTTP data, Because this attack is major occured in public open WiFi.

 ## Requirements
 ```